 Is It Ethical to Visit Eritrea?

 I think it depends on your purpose of traveling to Eritrea.
 I don’t believe that boycotting to visit any country with military regime or human rights issues, isn’t harming the government but punishes the most vulnerable.
-If I really wanted to boycott every country that government does inhumane and unethical things, I would never visit my own family in Poland.
+If I really wanted to boycott every country the government does inhumane and unethical things, I would never visit my own family in Poland.

 How to Get a Visa to Eritrea